-In December 2012, we were elected as one of two North American representatives to the NGO delegation of the Programme Coordinating Board of UNAIDS (Joint United Nations Programme on HIV/AIDS).
-As part of the PCB, Housing Works serves as a voice for all people living with HIV/AIDS and at-risk populations, and works to ensure that HIV/AIDS is included in the UN’s post-2015 development goals.
+In addition, our international efforts are bolstered by our presence on UNAIDS (the Joint United Nations Programme on HIV/AIDS).
+Since December 2012, Housing Works has served as an elected North American representative to the NGO delegation of the Programme Coordinating Board (PCB) of UNAIDS.
+As part of the PCB, Housing Works serves as a voice for people living with HIV/AIDS and at-risk populations, and works to ensure that HIV/AIDS is included in the UN’s post-2015 development goals.

 Read related blog posts